braindatalab/PyBispectra/docs/source/index.rst

    :alt: PyBispectra

 |br|
-A Python signal processing package for computing spectral-domain and time-domain interactions using bispectra.
+A Python signal processing package for computing spectral- and time-domain interactions using the bispectrum.

-This package provides the tools for performing spectral- and time-domain analyses based on bispectra, including phase-amplitude coupling, time delay estimation, and wave shape features.
-Additional tools for computing phase-phase coupling, generalised eigendecompositions, Fourier coefficients, and plotting results are also provided.
+This package provides the tools for computing phase-amplitude coupling, time delay estimation, and wave shape features using the bispectrum and bicoherence.
+Additional tools for computing amplitude-amplitude coupling, phase-phase coupling, and spatio-spectral filters are also provided.

 Parallel processing and `Numba <https://numba.pydata.org/>`_ optimisation are implemented to reduce computation times.
 There is a minor reliance on the